RSijelmass/CV/README.md

 - Tutoring high school kids to pass their exams (Physics / Chemistry / Maths).
 One job I enjoyed, was tutoring kids that were about to do their final high school exams (comparable to A-levels in UK).
 This was intense, as it was 1-on-1 tutoring, but extremely rewarding.
 Getting the children to do their homework, and to get to their reward (passing) that is seemingly far away, is challenging, but very much worth it.

+#### Languages
+- English, Dutch (fluent)
+- French, German, Moroccan (basic)

 ## Education

 #### Makers Academy (05/2017 - 08/2017)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, SOLID, MVC
 - Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, JavaScript, Node.js
 - Rspec, Jasmine, Mocha
+- HTML / CSS

 #### MSc Geoscience: University College London (09/2015 - 09/2016)